 2018 Award Winners:

-Russell Stevenson, Tyson and Ashley Maughan, and Nick Galieti, “The House of Obinna”
+Russell Stevenson, Tyson and Ashley Maughan, Nick Galieti, and Alvan Obichie, “The House of Obinna”

 This documentary project offers a distinctive contribution to understanding the experiences, identity, and spirituality of Nigerian Saints through the lens of the family of Anthony Obinna, the first Latter-day Saint priesthood holder in Nigeria.
 Beginning in the early 1950s, Nigerian independent Christian groups began to solicit Latter-day Saint church missionaries, materials, and official integration into the American Latter-day Saint ecclesiastical network.
 The most widely known among them is Anthony Obinna, a school teacher in the Mbaise village network.
 After experiencing a series of visions and establishing contact with LDS church officials, he began to hold independent meetings with his family.
 This film will situate the Obinnas—and Nigerian Latter-day Saints, writ large—at the center of their narrative, liberated from the bounds placed upon them by American Latter-day Saint popular mythology.